-The foundation of our financial management business has always been the relationships we have had with our clients and Lifetime has been built upon their loyalty and the level of service we have been able to provide.
-We have grown and continue to do so through the recommendations and referrals we receive from them, this has helped us to remain profitable and so able to improve our services to all our clients.
+The foundation of our financial planning business has always been the strong relationships we have had with our clients.
+Lifetime has been built upon their loyalty and the level of service we have been able to provide.

-We want to continue to develop this relationship and we also want to give you the opportunity to make a difference to your community.
+We want to continue to develop this relationship and we also want to give you the opportunity to make a difference to your community, wherever you live.

-If you are happy with the service you have received from Lifetime and know of family, friends or colleagues you feel could benefit from this service; then we have found a way that will also benefit your local community.
+If you are happy with the service you have received from Lifetime and know of family, friends or colleagues you feel could benefit from our online service then we have found a way that will also benefit your local community.

 For all introduced clients to Lifetime, we will donate, on your behalf, 10% of any initial fees generated on new transactions completed with these clients, to your local hospice.